nikbearbrown/mba-economics/chapters/02-choice-in-a-world-of-scarcity.md

 **Preview of next chapter:** Chapter 3 puts your policy in a demand-and-supply diagram — the workhorse model.
 You'll show the curves, the equilibrium, and what the policy does to each.

 ---

 ## AI Wayback Machine

-**Lionel Robbins** was defined economics in 1932 as "the study of the allocation of scarce means among competing ends" — the definition still used today.
+**Lionel Robbins** defined economics in 1932 as "the study of the allocation of scarce means among competing ends" — the definition still used today.

 **Run this:**